-11400.20. (a) Before, on, or after July 1, 1997, an agency may adopt interim or permanent regulations to govern an adjudicative proceeding under this chapter or Chapter 5 (commencing with Section 11500).
-Nothing in this section authorizes an agency to adopt an adjudicative regulations to govern proceeding required to be conducted by an administrative law judge employed by the Office of Administrative Hearings, except to the extent the regulations are otherwise authorized by statute.
+11400.20. (a) Before, on, or after July 1, 1997, an agency may adopt interim or permanent adjudicative regulations to govern an proceeding under this chapter or Chapter 5 (commencing with Section 11500).
+Nothing in this section authorizes an agency to adopt regulations an adjudicative to govern proceeding required to be conducted by an administrative law judge employed by the Office of Administrative Hearings, except to the extent the regulations are otherwise authorized by statute.